 In honor of Summer Solstice for the northern hemisphere, I've made an updated list of popular lights.
-Today is a couple days after (sorry!) the day you're least likely to need a flashlight north of the equator, but it increases every day after so it's a good time to buy a flashlight.
+Today is the day you're least likely to need a flashlight if you live north of the Equator, but it only increases from now.

 Because a definitive buyer's guide is too hard, I've made an arbitrary list of popular lights you should consider if you're shopping for a light.
 There is no best flashlight, so this is not the last word in what's good, but a list of lights that are often bought or recommended here with a touch of my own opinion thrown in.
 Exclusion from this list doesn't mean a light isn't good.
 To search more lights by their attributes, try http://flashlights.parametrek.com/index.html

 Shipping/availability may be affected by the COVID-19 pandemic.
-In particular, items shipped from China are often taking 2 months to arrive.
-Supply chains and warehouse stock also appear to be disrupted as well, so you may have to be more patient than usual if you want certain flashlights, chargers, and batteries.
+In particular, items shipped by USPS are taking an usual amount of time to arrive.
+You may have to be more patient than usual if you want certain flashlights, chargers, and batteries.

 For those in a hurry